automata/automata.github.io/index.md

-Hi, I'm __Vilson Vieira__, a Software and Machine Learning Engineer, artist and open source enthusiast who has being developing for Google, Mozilla, The Grid, ExAI and most recently for Anything World.
+Hi, I'm __Vilson Vieira__, a Software and Machine Learning Researcher, artist and open source enthusiast who has being developing for Google, Mozilla, The Grid, ExAI and most recently for Anything World.
 I'm a BSc. in Computer Science and MSc. in Computational and Applied